vikcch/layer-one-validator/README.md

 The _validator_ should be called using the `bind()` method.
 The first and only _argument_ could be an `object` or an `array`.

-> NOTE:: If the value to be tested is an _array_, the `type:function` must be tested against each element of that `array`, for the `biz:function` it could be tested against the whole `array` or against each element.
+> NOTE:: If the value being tested is an _array_, the `type:function` must be examined for each element within that array.
+In the case of the `biz:function`, testing can be performed on the entire array or on each individual element.

 ### Syntax